Elisa2515/Comp_Robo_Project/README.md

 ## Obstacle Avoidance

-Obstacle avoidance allows the robot to reactively prevent collisions using laser scan data.
-When an obstacle is detected within a certain distance, the robot adjusts its motion to avoid it by slowing down, stopping, or turning away.
+Obstacle avoidance allows the neato to reactively prevent collisions using laser scan data.
+When an obstacle is detected within a certain distance, the neato adjusts its motion to avoid it by slowing down, stopping, or turning away.
 This behavior demonstrates basic reactive control and safe navigation in cluttered environments.

 ## Summary

-This project provided hands-on experience with ROS 2, sensor data processing, and basic robot control strategies.
-By implementing multiple behaviors, we explored both open-loop and closed-loop control, as well as the challenges of using real sensor data for autonomous decision-making.
+This project provided hands-on experience with ROS 2, sensor data processing, and basic robot control strategies in a simulated world.
+By implementing multiple behaviors, I was able to explore both open-loop and closed-loop control, as well as the challenges of using real sensor data for autonomous decision-making.